pravinmj-cs/aws-deploy-high-availability-webapp/submission/README.md

 ### Optional Requirements

 - [x] Stacks are created individually so outputs can be used efficiently
 - [ ] Setup a Bastion host for connecting the private servers(Partially).
-Failed to authenticate saved ssh.Public key denied.
+Failed to authenticate pass phrase error.
 Raised request for mentor help.
-But connected to private instance using Session manager
+But connected to private instance by updating template and setting up Session manager.
-- [x] AWS Parameter store usage for saving credentials
+- [x] AWS Parameter store usage for accesing credentials
 - [x] CloudWatch Alarms and Cloudwatch metrics
 - [x] Using Conditionals and Diffenet types for input property like CommaDemilitedList